isthatdebbiej/WalmartMLE/README.md

 ## Usage

 1. Clone the repository to your local machine.
-2. Ensure that the necessary data files (calendar.csv, sales_train_validation.csv, sell_prices.csv) are located in the data folder according to the provided Folder Structure.png.
+2. Ensure that the necessary data files (calendar.csv, sales_train_validation.csv, sell_prices.csv) are in the data folder according to the provided Folder Structure.png.
 3. Run the main script to execute the machine learning pipeline and generate forecasts.

 ## Features